-Record requests may be made orally unless security requirements or an applicable law necessitate a written request.
-If you are denied access to or a copy of a record, you must be informed of the legal basis for the denial.
+Record requests may be made orally unless security requirements or an applicable law necessitates a written request.
+If you are denied access to a record, you must be informed of the legal basis for the denial.
 If your request was in writing, you may appeal the denial by bringing an action for mandamus in the circuit court of the county in which the record is held.
 You may also submit a written request to that county's District Attorney or to the state Attorney General to bring a mandamus action.

 Records can be requested during normal office hours.
 Department offices are open 7:45 AM-11:45 AM and 12:30 PM-4:30 PM, Monday through Friday, except holidays.
 Some records may only be available at the Department's main offices at 1 West Wilson Street, P.O.
 Box 7850, Madison, Wisconsin 53707.